Doe Network

 Date of Discovery: July 11, 1984

-Location of Discovery: Greenwood Township, Columbia County, Pennsylvania
+Location of Discovery: Orangeville, Columbia County, Pennsylvania

 Estimated Date of Death: Days prior